- All STAR Transit buses are ADA compliant and can handle all mobility devices. See more info below.

 Legitimate safety requirements will be based on actual risks, not on mere speculation, stereotypes, or generalizations about individuals with disabilities or about the devices they use for mobility purposes.
 Customers using mobility devices that fall outside these specifications are still eligible to ride but only if they are able to find an alternative solution such as transferring from the mobility device.

 STAR Transit will make every effort to assist a client who may be unable to be transported due to legitimate safety concerns.
 STAR Transit drivers will report a situation they deem as a questionable safety concern to the appropriate member of management and/or the dispatch office.
-STAR Transit management will make arrangements to visit the client and their device to determine if legitimate safety concerns are valid.
+STAR Transit management will make arrangements to visit the client and determine if the safety concerns are valid.

 A service/comfort animal is any guide dog, signal dog, or other animal individually trained to provide assistance to an individual.
 Service/Comfort animals perform some of the functions and tasks that the individual with a disability cannot perform for him or herself, and/or for emotional support.
 No additional fee or deposit will be charged to transport service animals.